rjkappel19/rjkappel19/README.md

-- 👋 Hi, I’m @rjkappel19 I am currently living in Denver CO and love snowboarding, climbing, and tennis
+- 👋 Hi, I’m @rjkappel19 I am currently living in Denver CO I work for United Airlines and really want to work for them in IT.
+I love snowboarding, climbing, and tennis.
+I like to be active :)
 - 👀 I’m interested in ...
-QA maunual and want to learn more about automation
+QA maunual Engineering and want to learn more about automation
 - 🌱 I’m currently learning ...
 QA Engineering (Manual)
 - 💞️ I’m looking to collaborate on ...
 Jira or whatever works for everyone
 - 📫 How to reach me ... rjkappel19@yahoo.com